-If a chick seems like it is having trouble standing with a twisted neck, it most probably is wry neck chicken — a health issue that chicken farmers come across.
+If a chick seems to have trouble standing with a twisted neck, it is probably wry neck chicken — a health issue many chicken farmers encounter.
 This complete guide to wry neck chicken will teach you all there is to know about this health problem.

 This article will cover

 - What causes wry neck in chickens?

 - Can a chicken live with wry neck?